JesseFong/toy_renderer/README.md

 # My Toy Renderer
 Everyone's got one...

-This is a little showcase to learn PBR shading and modern OpenGL.
+This is a little showcase for me to learn PBR shading and modern OpenGL.

 Some Features Include
 + PBR Lighting